If you’re looking for something a little different to start the new year, we have a list of must-see modern indie movies streaming this month.

 Aubrey Plaza stars as Ingrid, who’s discontent with her small-town life and opts to move to Los Angeles.
 Her plan is to befriend her Instagram role model, and it goes well!
 For a while, at least.

-Although Ingrid’s obsession is unsettling, she’s suffering from mental health, so it creates empathy for her character.
+Although Ingrid’s obsession is unsettling, she’s suffering from mental health issues, so it creates empathy for her character.
 Plaza’s performance is probably her best overall to date.

 This is probably the most obscure streaming choice among the indies movies on this list.
 Moonwalkers scores in the low 40s in Rotten Tomatoes‘ critics and audience scores, but it’s difficult to understand why.